GoogleChrome/web.dev/src/site/content/en/blog/rakuten/index.md

 ## Conclusion

 Web performance optimization is challenging but rewarding.
 By taking a data-driven approach, Rakuten 24 has successfully delivered better user experience as well as measured positive impact on their business.
-Understanding that this is just a part of the journey not the destination, they will continue improving their website to provide online shoppers with even more delighting experience.
+Understanding that this is just a part of the journey not the destination, they will continue improving their website to provide online shoppers with more delightful experiences.

 Optimization requires a joint effort and developers do not have to be alone on this journey.
-By sharing their struggles and achievements, Rakuten 24 hopes that more developers can start utilizing Core Web Vitals data to develop a mutual understanding with stakeholders then work together towards high-quality user experience and business growth.
+By sharing their struggles and achievements, Rakuten 24 hopes that more developers can use Core Web Vitals data to develop a mutual understanding with stakeholders then work together towards high-quality user experience and business growth.